OpenFPGAduino/docs/the_software/grid.md

 # fpga
 The fpga is the FPGA program.
 It provide all the support for io extension.
-All the io is connect to the FPGA and every io extention broad has relevant FPGA moduale block.
+All the io is connect to the FPGA and every io extenion broad has relevant FPGA moduale block.